toddams/RazorLight/README.md

 ### RazorLight does not work properly on AWS Lambda or Azure Functions

 Serverless solutions are not supported yet.
+However, for Azure Functions, some users have reported success on Azure Functions 3.0.3.
+As of 6/3/2020, Azure Functions SDK team has acknowledged a [bug in Azure Functions `RemoveRuntimeDependencies` task](https://github.com/toddams/RazorLight/issues/306#issuecomment-636374491), affecting Azure Functions 3.0.4-3.0.6 releases.

 ## Unsupported Scenarios